-- GPS-tracking technology using geofencing ensures that employees are clocking in from the correct location, while breadcrumb technology collects random location points to give managers a basic idea of their employee’s whereabouts while clocked in.
+- The real time GPS tracker and geofencing ensures that employees are clocking in from the correct location, while breadcrumb technology collects random location points to give managers a basic idea of their employee’s whereabouts while clocked in.

 - The time clock also allowed employers to easily manage workers’ absences, days off and sick days.

 - Employees can send reminders and notifications to ensure that employees remember to clock in and out.
 Auto clock out is also included.

 - Direct, seamless integrations with QuickBooks Online and Gusto – all you need to do is make sure your employees are clocking in and out!